 We don’t use the term “professional” here lightly.
-The $2,500 GH5S not only costs more than the standard model, but it also simply won’t appeal to as broad a demographic.
-Still photographers have little (but perhaps not zero) reason to consider it, and many enthusiast and even some professional video shooters may prefer the standard model.
+The $2,500 GH5S not only costs more than the standard model, but also won’t appeal to as broad a demographic.
+Its video quality pushes into cinema camera territory, but still photographers have little reason to consider it.
+There is also one key feature — in-body image stabilization — that is missing, meaning many video shooters may prefer the standard GH5, as well.

-All of this is to say that the GH5S cannot really be compared side-by-side with other mirrorless cameras, but for a certain sect of Panasonic fans, this is the GH camera they’ve always wished Panasonic would build.
-We have to admit, it is refreshing to see a major corporation produce such a niche product for a small, but dedicated group of users, even if it’s not the all-out better camera.
+All of this is to say that the GH5S cannot really be compared side-by-side with other mirrorless cameras, but for a certain sect of Panasonic fans, this is the GH camera they’ve always wanted.
+We have to admit, it is refreshing to see a major corporation produce such a niche product for a small but dedicated group of users, even if it’s not the all-out better camera.

-The GH5S is almost identical to the GH5 on the outside, save for a bright red “REC” button on top (apparently, pro video shooters were demanding this, we suppose because the unlabeled red dot record button on the GH5 was too confusing).
-The camera, however, feels lighter when you pick it up.
-As Panasonic explained it, this is due to the removal of the image stabilization system.
+The GH5S is almost identical to the GH5 on the outside, save for a bright red “REC” button on top and other very minor details.
+Due to the removal of the 5-axis stabilization system, the camera is a bit lighter, as well.
 It’s not a huge difference — maybe the equivalent of removing the battery — but it is noticeable.

 Other than that, it’s business as usual.
-It has the same 3.68-million-dot electronic viewfinder, same 1.62-million-dot articulating LCD monitor, and same ruggedized build.
-It’s not the prettiest mirrorless camera we’ve seen, but it certainly is functional.
+It has the same 3.68-million-dot electronic viewfinder, 1.62-million-dot articulating LCD touchscreen, and ruggedized build.
+It’s not the prettiest mirrorless camera we’ve seen, and it doesn’t feel quite as refined as the stills-oriented Lumix G9, but it is still certainly functional.

-This doesn’t matter quite as much to still photographers, who could downscale their 20MP GH5 photos to 10MP to cut out high ISO noise, but videographers don’t have the same flexibility.
+This doesn’t matter quite as much to still photographers, who could downscale their 20MP GH5 photos to 10MP to cut out high ISO noise, but videographers don’t have that same flexibility.
 This is why starting out with fewer, larger pixels (so long as you still have enough for 4K resolution) is so exciting to video shooters.
-But low light performance isn’t the only benefit of the GH5’s reduced resolution when it comes to video.
+But low-light performance isn’t the only benefit of the camera’s lower resolution when it comes to video.

-While 1:1 sampling is certainly better than pixel skipping or binning, oversampling should technically still produce sharper results (for a headache-inducing explanation of why this is, read up on the sampling theorem).
-However, due to current limitations of sensor and processor technology (at least anywhere near this price point), a camera like the GH5 has to read out pixels one line at a time.
+While this 1:1 sampling is certainly better than pixel skipping or binning, oversampling should technically still produce sharper results (for a headache-inducing explanation of why this is, read up on the sampling theorem).
+However, due to current limitations of sensor and processor technology — at least anywhere near this price point — a camera like the GH5 has to read out pixels one line at a time, often called an electronic rolling shutter.
 The more pixels it records, the longer this process takes, which makes the dreaded jello cam effect worse.
 This is particularly troublesome for handheld shots, quick pans, or when shooting fast-moving subjects, which will look like they are “leaning” in one direction.